Charlie Palmer (chef)

 Charlie Palmer (born 1959) is an American chef, hospitality entrepreneur, hotelier, and author.
 He is best known for Aureole, his flagship restaurant in New York City, which has earned 13 Michelin stars and two James Beard awards.
-Considered a “pioneer of progressive American cooking,” Palmer has received over 20 Michelin stars and consults 15 F&B outlets through the Charlie Palmer Collective.
+Considered a “pioneer of progressive American cooking,” Palmer has received more than 20 Michelin stars and consults 15 F&B outlets through the Charlie Palmer Collective.

 Career

 After graduating from The Culinary Institute of America, Palmer began his executive chef career at the River Café in 1983, where he earned three stars from The New York Times and trained Michael Mina.

 In 1988, Palmer opened his restaurant Aureole in Manhattan, where he showcased regional American ingredients.
 In 1999, he opened Aureole in the Mandalay Bay Resort, Las Vegas as well as a modern American steakhouse, Charlie Palmer Steak in The Four Seasons.

-In April 2006, he announced plans for the Charlie Palmer Hotel to be constructed in Las Vegas.
 In 2009, Aureole moved its location to One Bryant Park in midtown Manhattan.

 In March 2021, Palmer converted Aureole New York to Charlie Palmer Steak NYC.
+In April 2024, Charlie Palmer opened the newest iteration of its steakhouse concepts, Charlie Palmer Steak IV, located on the 4th floor of The Knickerbocker Hotel.

-In June 2022, Palmer and Christopher Hunsberger announced their launch of Appellation, a culinary-focused hotel concept.
-The brand is set to debut in Sun Valley, Idaho in 2023 and plans to open two California locations in 2023 and 2024.
+In June 2022, Palmer and hotelier Christopher Hunsberger announced their launch of Appellation, a culinary-first hotel brand.
+The brand is set to debut in Healdsburg, with additional concepts planned in Pacific Grove, Morgan Hill, and Petaluma, California, as well as Sun Valley, Idaho.
+Each hotel will feature a signature Charlie Palmer restaurant and bar as well as interactive culinary demonstrations.

 In October 2022, he opened AperiBar, an aperitif-focused eatery the Luma Hotel in Time Square.